Death Follows

 Death Follows is a graphic novel written by Cullen Bunn and illustrated by A. C. Zamudio.
 It is based on the short prose story "Remains" by Bunn.
 It was initially published as a digital exclusive comic by MonkeyBrain Comics on ComiXology under the name The Remains in four parts in 2014.
 It was later republished as a graphic novel by Dark Horse Comics in 2016.

 Plot

 On a tranquil day Birdie and her younger sister Abbie are playing outside when a stranger named Cole Jensen arrives asking for work.
-Due to his rheumatism Father hasn't been able to take on as much of the farm work as he otherwise handle, so Cole is hired as a farmhand.
+Due to his rheumatism, Father hasn't been able to take on as much of the farm work as he otherwise handles, so Cole is hired as a farmhand.
 The man frightens Birdie in ways that she can't specify, particularly after she and Birdie witness dead rats coming back to life in the barn.
 As the days progress Birdie grows more terrified as she sees more dead come to life, one of the worst being the corpse of a neighbor boy suspected to have run away, but rumored to have drowned in a nearby pond.
 Cole dispatches the undead boy and menacingly tells Birdie to keep quiet.